alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-11-watch-files-on-macos.md

         proc.wait()
 ```

+## Rejected approaches

+**Using third-party libraries.**
+Initially I was using the [python-livereload library][gh-python-livereload], but I wanted to replace it with my own implementation -- partly to remove a dependency, partly to understand how this functionality works.
+There are other Python libraries that offer filesystem watching, including [fswatch][pypi-fswatch], [inotify][pypi-inotify], and [watchdog][pypi-watchdog], but I didn't want to use them for similar reasons.

+I have an advantage over these library authors -- while they aim to support cross-platform filesystem watching, I only have to get it working on macOS.
+Specifically, the exact versions of macOS that my Macs are running, and no others.
+This means I can write a smaller, more focused bit of code.

+**Polling the source files.**
+This is easy to write, but I have enough source files that it's surprisingly slow -- about 90ms to scan 13,000 source files, and I'm worried about the effect on power consumption and the lifespan of my SSD if I polled in a hot loop.
+For comparison, my final code only takes 2–4ms to detect a change and trigger a new build, and it's very judicious about CPU cycles and disk reads.

 ## The result

 Here's a diagram which illustrates the code we've written: the FSEvents API emits an event to our Swift script, that prints the file paths to stdout, where they get read by a Python script that kicks off a site rebuild.